DogRatIan/IOT7688/openwrt/README.md

-This is the buildsystem for the OpenWrt Linux distribution, modified for MT7688 module.
+This is the buildsystem for the OpenWrt Linux distribution, modified for IOT7688 module.

+  Serial console is UART2, 115200 8N1.
+  Login user: root
+  Login password: root

-## Setup of Ubuntu 14
+## Setup of Ubuntu 16.04

     sudo apt-get install build-essential git
     sudo apt-get install flex unzip subversion